Quick Take: Wofford 48, UNCG 45

 The Spartans didn’t take advantage of brutal first-half shooting by Wofford, only leading 16-15 after the Terriers went 4-for-26 with nine turnovers.
 Unfortunately for UNCG, the Spartans weren’t much better at 7-for-26 with 10 turnovers.

-UNCG led 16-9 with 1:26 to play in the half, but were outscored 6-0 the rest of the way.
+UNCG led 16-9 with 1:26 to play in the half but was outscored 6-0 the rest of the way.

 “We didn’t finish the first half well,” UNCG coach Wes Miller said.
 “We made a couple of errors there defensively or we could’ve held them to about 10 points.”